reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

     await OnDesiredPropertyChanged(twin.Properties.Desired, null);
     ```

-    This code calls the `DeviceTwin.GetTwinAsync` method to retrieve the device twin for the simulated device.
-It then accesses the `Properties.Desired` property object to retrieve the current Desired State for the device, and passes that to the **OnDesiredPropertyChanged** method that will configure the simulated devices **telemetryDelay** variable.

-    Notice, this code reuses the **OnDesiredPropertyChanged** method that was already created for handling _OnDesiredPropertyChanged_ events.
-This helps keep the code that reads the device twin desired state properties and configures the device at startup in a single place.
-The resulting code is simpler and easier to maintain.

 1. On the Visual Studio Code **File** menu, click on **Save**.
 Your simulated device will now use the device twin properties from Azure IoT Hub to set the delay between telemetry messages.

 ## Exercise 3: Test the Simulated Device